 - The checkout process has no unnecessary friction

 Fixing your conversion rate before scaling ad spend is always the right move.
 Doubling spend to a 1% converting product page will just double your losses.
+The full conversion playbook is in Shopify for artists: how to build a store that converts.

 Problem 6: Audience Too Small for Scale